 Originally a logging company town for the West Virginia Pulp and Paper Company, Cass has managed to preserve the look and feel of an old-time neighborhood.
 Visiting Cass Scenic Railroad is like stepping back in time.

 The old company houses have been restored, and they can be rented out as vacation cottages.
 While staying in town, guests can tour the train depot and museum to better understand this town’s historical charm.
 The Company Store is a great place to find unique gifts and crafts as well as souvenir items.

 The hot spot for dining in Cass Scenic Railroad is The Last Run Restaurant.
 Housed in one of the town’s oldest buildings, diners have an excellent view of the Greenbrier River and the railroad tracks.
 The big windows not only offer amazing views, but they let in plenty of natural light.
 Downhome favorites are served with a large variety of desserts and ice cream to finish with.

 The main attraction in this cozy little town is Cass Scenic Railroad State Park.
 Here one can ride a steam-driven locomotive through some of the area’s most beautiful countryside.
 Located in the West Virginia mountains, this historical trip lets passengers get an up-close view of the wilderness.

 Built in 1901, this is the same railroad route used to haul lumber long ago.
 In fact, the trains themselves are original.
-The flat bed logging cars have been refurbished into passenger cars for the Cass Scenic Railroad ride.
+The flatbed logging cars have been refurbished into passenger cars for the Cass Scenic Railroad ride.
 The highlight of the trip is a stop at Bald Knob.
-Dress warm.
+Dress warmly.
 This is West Virginia’s highest point at an altitude of 4,700 feet.